+Each time the model is re-initialized, the new partially updated model might suffer from an accuracy drop in a few rounds.
+Although this accuracy drop may be relieved if we carefully tune the partial updating training scheme every time, this is not feasible regarding a large number of updating rounds.
+However, we can simply avoid such an accuracy drop by not updating the model if the validation accuracy does not increase compared to the last round (as discussed in \secref{sec:experiment}).
+Note that in this situation, the partially updated weights (as well as the random seed for re-initialization) still need to be sent to the edge devices, since this is an on-going training process.
 After implementing the above strategy, we plot the mean accuracy in \figref{fig:partial_reinit_savecomm}.
-In addition, we also add the related results on full updating in \figref{fig:partial_reinit_savecomm}, where the network is re-initialized every $n$ rounds from a same random network.
-Note that full updating with re-initialization every round ($n=1$) is exactly the same as ``same rand init.'' in \figref{fig:fullupdating} in \ref{sec:app_fullupdating}.
-From \figref{fig:partial_reinit_savecomm}, we can conclude that the network needs to be re-initialized more frequently in the first several rounds than in the following rounds to achieve a higher accuracy level.
-The network also needs to be re-initialized more frequently with a large partial updating ratio $k$.
+In addition, we also add the related results of full updating in \figref{fig:partial_reinit_savecomm}, where the model is fully updated and is re-initialized every $n$ rounds from a same random model.
+Note that full updating with re-initialization every round ($n=1$) is exactly the same as ``same rand init.'' in \figref{fig:fullupdating} in \ref{app:fullupdating}.
+From \figref{fig:partial_reinit_savecomm}, we can conclude that the model needs to be re-initialized more frequently in the first several rounds than in the following rounds to achieve a higher accuracy level.
+The model also needs to be re-initialized more frequently with a large partial updating ratio $k$.
 Particularly, the ratio between the number of current data samples and the number of following collected data samples has a larger impact than the updating ratio.

-Thus, we propose to re-initialize the network as long as the number of total newly collected data samples exceeds the number of samples when the network is re-initialized last time.
-For example, assume that at round $r$ the model is randomly (re-)initialized and partially updated from this random network on dataset $\mathcal{D}^r$.
+Thus, we propose to re-initialize the model as long as the number of total newly collected data samples exceeds the number of samples when the model is re-initialized last time.
+For example, assume that at round $r$ the model is randomly (re-)initialized and partially updated from the random model on dataset $\mathcal{D}^r$.
 Then, the model will be re-initialized at round $r+n$, if $|\mathcal{D}^{r+n}|>2\cdot|\mathcal{D}^r|$.